 Lichen Sclerosis: Beating the Disease is a print-on-demand paperback available online at Amazon.com and Barnes & Noble.com, and is also available in Europe and Australia.

 About the Author

-Ginny Chandoha is a published writer whose short stories have appeared in The Staying Sane book series by DeCapo Press.
-Having spent many years in the publishing industry, she has been a contributing editor of several travel trade publications and is the author of the forthcoming book, “Lichen Sclerosis: Beating the Disease.”
-She and her husband live in northern New England and organically raise chickens and grow their own vegetables.
+In addition to the release of Lichen Sclerosis: Beating the Disease, Ginny Chandoha is a published writer whose short stories have appeared in The Staying Sane book series by DeCapo Press.
+Having spent many years in the publishing industry, she was a contributing editor of several travel trade publications and has published several health articles for Soap For Goodness Sake.
+She and her husband live in northern New England and organically raise chickens and grow their own organic vegetables.